Children’s book ‘It Started With A P’ helps kids cope with anxiety

 More from this show

-Local author Brittany Pomales has written a children’s book to help with dealing with anxiety.
-Pomales herself suffers with it– and hopes to help little ones understand their feelings are okay.
+Local author Brittany Pomales wrote a children’s book to help kids dealing with anxiety.
+Pomales herself suffers with it and hopes to help little ones understand their feelings are okay.

-“It Started With A P” is Pomales’ first children’s book that she designed to be targeted at kids between the ages of four and eight.
-She said the book is better than what she started with and illustrated better than she could imagine.
+“It Started With A P” is Pomales’ first children’s book which she designed to be targeted at kids between the ages of four and eight.

 A television with logos from Arizona PBS and Amazon Prime on the screen